vincor-qc/notes/history/civil-rights-in-us/lincoln.md

 - Elected as president (Republican party candidate) in 1860
 - Led the Union through the Civil War

-## Assassination

-- On the evening of April 14, 1865, Lincoln was shot by the head by John Wilkes Booth, a Confederate sympathizer
-- Died the next morning

-## John Wilkes Booth
+## John Wilkes Booth (Assasin)

-- Booth was a member of a family of acclaimed actors; his brother, Edwin Booth, was considered the US' leading actor at the time; Booth himself was a notable actor as well
+- Booth was a member of a family of acclaimed actors, and was an actor himself.
 - Particularly popular in the South; considered himself a Southerner as well
-- Against abolition of slavery and supported Confederacy in the Civil War, though -- having promised his mother he would not fight -- he did not participate in the war himself
+- He was against abolition of slavery and supported Confederacy in the Civil War, though -- having promised his mother he would not fight -- he did not participate in the war himself
 - Plotted to abduct Lincoln earlier in March 1865

 ## Legacy

 - The nation wept at Lincoln's untimely death, and he was remembered as a martyr
 - Consistently considered one of the best presidents in American history
-- Progressive; willing to change viewpoints
-	- Began Civil War thinking only of how to restore the Union; ended with historic 13th Amendment
+- Began Civil War thinking it was only to restore the Union; ended with historic 13th Amendment

 # Sources